ReneOlsthoorn/Ground/README.md

 added anywhere in the code.
 Mixing Ground- and assembly code is possible by using the generated symbolic constants for each local Ground variable.
 The code that Ground generates is poured in an assembly template which can be freely chosen.
 This will result in small .EXE files when the template is chosen wisely.
 For instance, there is a "console" template, but also a "sdl2" template which loads the sdl2.dll and sdl_image.dll.
 Ofcourse you can create your own template.
 A second reason why the .EXE will remain small is that all external code is loaded at load-time.
 The usage of the known system DLL's, like msvcrt, is promoted.

 ![alt text](https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Smoothscroller.jpg?raw=true)

-The strength of Ground is the ability to replace a Ground statement with x86-64.
+The central concept of Ground is the ability to replace a statement with x86-64.
 So for example we have the following code in mode7.g:
 ```
 		for (int x = 0; x < g.GC_Screen_DimX; x++) {